PeixePexao/TriangleWaves/README.md

 # TriangleWaves
 A repository to identify if a number K = sqrt(x² + (x-1)²) is natural

-This is a project to analyze the common rectangular triangle construction of 3,4 & 5.
-It looks for other events of a construction X² + (x-1)² being a natural number by comparing it to an array of squares.
+The idea for this project is testing when the hypotenuse of a triangle whose cathets are x and x - 1 will be a natural number.

+This code first generates an array that contains all the perfect squares up to a certain limit, which the user dictates, then it generates an array of possible hypotenuse values (x² + (x-1)²) and compares the two.

 [PT-BR]